This file is about Patriotism and Politics.

 But life was fervent,

-And I way always
+And I was always

 Life's willing servant.

-"Life, life's too weighty?
+"Life's too weighty?

 Too long a haul, sir?